-Under subsection 73(1) of the Privacy Act 1988 (Cth), the Reserve Bank of Australia (RBA) makes an application for a public interest determination (PID) under subsection 72(2) of the Privacy Act to replace Privacy (International Money Transfers) Public Interest Determination 2015 (No. 2) (PID 2015-2) made under subsection 73(1) of the Privacy Act, which expires on 19 February 2020 (Application).
-The RBA also makes an application for a temporary public interest determination (TPID) under subsection 80A(2) of the Privacy Act in the event this Application for a PID is not able to be processed prior to the expiry of PID 2015-2.
+Under subsection 73(1) of the Privacy Act 1988 (Cth) (Privacy Act), the Reserve Bank of Australia (RBA) makes an application for a public interest determination (PID) under subsection 72(2) of the Privacy Act to replace Privacy (International Money Transfers) Public Interest Determination 2020 (No. 2) (PID 2020-2) made under subsection 73(1) of the Privacy Act, which expires on 17 February 2025 (Application).
+The RBA also makes an application for a temporary public interest determination (TPID) under subsection 80A(2) of the Privacy Act in the event this Application for a PID is not able to be processed prior to the expiry of PID 2020-2.

-The RBA also refers to Privacy (International Money Transfers) Generalising Determination 2015 (GD 2015) made under subsection 80B(3) of the Privacy Act.
+The RBA also refers to Privacy (International Money Transfers) Generalising Determination 2020 (GD 2020) made under subsection 72(4) of the Privacy Act.

-The purpose of PID 2015-2 and GD 2015 is to permit the RBA and authorised deposit-taking institutions within the meaning of the Banking Act 1959 (ADIs) respectively to disclose the personal information of a beneficiary of an international money transfer (IMT) to an overseas financial institution when processing an IMT without breaching the Australian Privacy Principles (APPs) in the Privacy Act.
+The purpose of PID 2020-2 and GD 2020 is to permit the RBA and authorised deposit-taking institutions within the meaning of the Banking Act 1959 (ADIs) respectively to disclose the personal information of a beneficiary of an international money transfer (IMT) to an overseas financial institution when processing an IMT without breaching the Australian Privacy Principles (APPs) in the Privacy Act.
 In particular, the purpose is to ensure that the RBA and ADIs do not breach APP 8.1 when disclosing the beneficiary's personal information to the overseas financial institution, and are not held to breach another APP (other than APP 1) as a result of being held accountable for an act or practice of the overseas financial institution in relation to that information (in accordance with subsection 16C(2) of the Privacy Act).

-The RBA is not an ADI but is authorised under the Banking Act (section 8(1)), and under the Reserve Bank Act 1959 (sections 26 and 27), to carry on banking business.
+The RBA is not an ADI but is authorised under subsection 8(1) of the Banking Act 1959 (Banking Act)), and under sections 26 and 27 of the Reserve Bank Act 1959 (Reserve Bank Act), to carry on banking business.
 It provides payment and collection services for the Australian Government, various Australian government agencies, and a number of overseas central banks and official institutions.
 It also makes limited international payments relating to its staff.
-In the course of its banking business it processes IMTs for its customers in a similar way to the way that ADIs process IMTs for their customers.
+In the course of its banking business, it processes IMTs for its customers in a similar way to the way that ADIs process IMTs for their customers.